fahimuddinmoon/Type-of-task/README.md

 #  <h2>Short Description</h2>
-This project is a task management application where users can add tasks, categorize them into three categories: To-Do, In Progress, and Done.
-Initially, tasks are added to the To-Do category.
-Users can move tasks to In Progress by clicking a button and then mark them as Done when completed.
-Only authenticated users can add, view, update, and delete their own tasks.
-Unauthorized users cannot access any tasks.
+This is a secure and user-friendly Task Dashboard application where users can manage daily tasks and set monthly goals.
+It supports task creation, updating, deletion, and completion.
+Monthly goals can also be updated or removed.
+The entire platform is protected by authentication, ensuring that only logged-in users can access and manage their data securely.

 #  <h2> Live links </h2>
 https://task-project-f36ff.web.app/